Virgula0/awesome-backdoors/Windows/General/DLL_PROXY/README.md

 # DLL Proxy

-This technique allows the creation of a proxy DLL and forwarding the original needed function from an application to the original DLL while attempting to run malicious code from the DLL built for proxying.
+This technique allows to create a DLL as a proxy to forward the original needed functions by the application to the original DLL while attempting to run malicious code from the new DLL built.
-The idea was taken from https://github.com/leetCipher/Malware.development/tree/main/dll-proxying
+The idea was taken from https://github.com/leetCipher/Malware.development/tree/main/dll-proxying Cheers to leetCipher.

+# Exploit

 Create a fake DLL for intercepting function calls from an application.
 Steps for reproducing.
 In this demo, I'll try to backdoor `Firefox`